rotki/rotki/docs/index.rst

-Welcome to Rotkehlchen's documentation!
+Welcome to Rotki's documentation!
 =======================================

-This is the documentation for the |version| version of `Rotkehlchen <http://rotkehlchen.io/>`_.
+This is the documentation for the |version| version of `Rotki <http://rotkehlchen.io/>`_.
 The sourcecode along with the issue tracker is in the `Github Repository <https://github.com/rotkehlchenio/rotkehlchen>`_.

-What is Rotkehlchen?
+What is Rotki?
 --------------------

-Rotkehlchen is an asset management and accounting application specializing in Crypto assets and aims to also help with tax reporting.
+Rotki is an asset management and accounting application specializing in Crypto assets and aims to also help with tax reporting.
 It has integration for multiple exchanges with more coming soon.
 For more info check out our :doc:`FAQ<faq>`.

 Disclaimer
 ----------